keiveulbugs/macro_env/README.md

 // Asks the user for enter the input through the terminal macro_env!(Input);

-// All, and not specifying the searchtype, will try to find the variable through all 3 methods:
+// All, without specifying the searchtype, will try to find the variable through all 3 methods:
 // First it checks for a .env file
 // Then by searching for a system variable
 // And if both fail, it will ask the user for input